hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/welcome-message/welcome.md

 Tip number 3: *Use the Pomodoro technique*.
 Pomodoro is the Italian word for tomato.
 In Italy they have these tomato shaped clocks that you set for 25 minutes.

 Sitting down to code isn't easy.
-It takes willpower.
-S**o to make it easier to sit down and start that coding, just tell yourself that you're going to code for 25 minutes.** Set a timer.
+It takes willpower. **So to make it easier to sit down and start that coding, just tell yourself that you're going to code for 25 minutes.** Set a timer.
 Then, once you've finished 25 minutes, you can take a break.
 But by this point, you may be so deep into your coding session, that you don't even need to take a break.

 The Pomodoro technique makes it a lot easier to get started.